 A valid hunting and fishing license must be carried on his or her person when participating in these activities unless a person is exempt.

 Annual licenses expire 12 months from the date of issuance.
-Lifetime and senior citizen fishing licenses are available only at one of our 7 conveniently located offices >
+Lifetime and senior citizen fishing licenses are available only our 6 conveniently located offices.

 The following individuals are exempt from recreational hunting, freshwater fishing and saltwater fishing license restrictions: